How Much Do I Need to Retire?

 Section 07 The importance of planning for health-related expenses

-The cost of health care and the potential of needing long-term care at some point in retirement can be big-ticket variables that will affect the amount of money you will need.
-That’s why it should be something you consider when planning for retirement.
+The cost of health care and the potential of needing long-term care at some point are important parts of retirement planning.
+They can be expensive variables that affect the amount of money you’ll need.
+So health-related expenses are well worth considering.

 Planning for health care expenses in retirement

-This can be a big expense in retirement, especially if you retire before qualifying for Medicare.
-However, Medicare doesn’t cover everything.
-Hearing, dental and vision expenses are excluded, and you’ll still be on the hook for deductibles and other costs—including premiums.
-Doctors’ services alone, which are covered under Medicare Part B, will set you back at least $164.90 per month.
+This can be a big expense in retirement, especially if you retire before age 65 and don’t yet qualify for Medicare.
+But Medicare doesn’t cover everything.
+Most hearing, dental and vision expenses are excluded, and you’ll still be on the hook for deductibles and other costs—including premiums.
+Doctor visits alone, which are covered under Medicare Part B, will set you back at least $185 per month.

 Planning for long-term care needs

-People don’t want to imagine themselves or their spouses developing a prolonged health issue, but it’s something to think about when retirement planning.
-If you end up needing in-home care or transitioning to a nursing home or assisted living facility, will your savings be robust enough to cover the expense?
-If not, the burden could fall to your loved ones, as most long-term care costs are not covered by Medicare.
-The cost of care can vary widely, but it can be a significant expense which disrupts your retirement plan.
+People don’t want to imagine themselves or their spouses developing a prolonged health issue, but it’s something to think about when planning for the future.
+If you end up needing in-home care or transitioning to a nursing home or assisted living facility, will your savings be enough to cover the expense?

 Northwestern Mutual’s 2022 Cost of Long-Term Care Study conducted by illumifin can help you learn more about different long-term care costs.